liam-wiltshire/talks/learning/content.md

 ???
 - Studies such as Nadin, 2021 show that individuals who actively learn have higher levels of eudaimonia (You-deh-monia) wellbeing (well-being, happiness and flourishing), hedonic wellbeing, and reduced psychological stress
   - no studies have found a negative impact on wellbeing
-- High wellbeing directly relates to good health and longevity
-- Another study in the UK (Aldridge, F & Lavender, P, 2020) found that, in their study 87 percent of respondents reported benefits to their physical health and 89 percent felt they had experienced positive emotional or mental health benefits from learning.
+- High wellbeing directly relates to good health and longevity - this was supported by another study in the UK (Aldridge, F & Lavender, P, 2020) where almost 90% of participants reported mental and physical wellbeing benefits after undertaking a scheme of learnring.

 ---
 class: section-title-a center centralimage